 Yes, students may apply for entrance in the Fall or Spring semesters, and begin in late August or early February, respectively.

 What is the goal of graduate education?
 How does graduate study at Goucher compare to graduate study at other institutions?

 Although many people will likely answer those questions differently, the goal of most graduate study is to gain mastery and to use that mastery to contribute something back to society.
 Academia as an institution has generally chosen to recognize publication as the way that happens.
 When a person is awarded a degree such as an MA or an MFA, it is generally intended to indicate that they are more expert at their slice of human knowledge and experience, and can be relied upon to bring that judgment or skill to bear professionally.
-MFA programs will generally regard the production of artistic works as roughly equivalent to written publications, such that a 'major artistic work' might be equivalent to a paper or book.
-Of course, many artists also write!
-Our MFA also has a thesis requirement; a significant written component to accompany the artistic work.
 Our MA program is intended for students seeking a more applied program that they can bring to their professional lives immediately.
-We provide students in our MA program with skillsets and techniques that they can apply to their work the same day that they learn it.
+We provide students with skillsets and techniques that they can apply to their work as they learn, putting their education into action immediately.

 What will I be able to do with my degree?

-Our students and alumni work as creative directors, digital producers, web and technology entrepreneurs, design consultants, technology specialists, teachers and professors, and a variety of other cross-disciplinary careers.
+Our students and alumnae/i work as creative directors, digital producers, web and technology entrepreneurs, graphic designers and design consultants, technology specialists, teachers and professors, and a variety of other cross-disciplinary careers.
 Our curriculum supports creativity in the arts, in technology, and in entrepreneurship equally.